 Take Eat This Is My Body

 That was long ago.
 Today whenever I make my bread, my mind is flooded with warm memories of Mrs Fowler.
-Typical guy; I’m probably much better at incinerating things on a grille than I am at baking, but I still enjoy it.
+Typical guy; I’m probably much better at incinerating things on a grille than I am at baking, but I still enjoy the exercise.

 The function of yeast is fascinating.
 You mix it into a cup of warm water and stir a little: within minutes it begins to breathe, to swell, to soften, and come to life.
 Little plant spores - that's what yeast is: cocooned in their package until you come along with warmth and water and remind it that it's alive.
 Mixed with the flour, it begins to feed on it as well, growing and swelling.
 And in time it has evolved.
 It has risen to great heights, cresting over the top of the bowl.